newcastleuniversity/DISPEL/docs/usage/data_model.rst

 called *levels*.
 From a data analysis perspective a level is a logical unit of analysis.
 For example, the *DRAW* task asks the subject to draw four different shapes twice with both their left and right hand.
-Each attempt to draw a shape with one hand is considered a level as one would derive features for analyses for each and everyone of them.
+Each attempt to draw a shape with one hand is considered a level as one would derive measures for analyses for each and everyone of them.